dfelinto/blender-manual/manual/modeling/geometry_nodes/point/point_distribute.rst

    The name of the attribute to use for influencing the point density.
    The values of this attribute are multiplied by *Density Max* for the final density value.

+Seed
+   The random :term:`Seed` to use when generating points.

 Properties
 ==========

 Distribution Method
    Random
       Distribute points randomly on the surface.
+This is the fastest distribution method.

    Poisson Disk
-      Distribute points more evenly on the XY plane, then project them to the mesh along the Z axis.

-Seed
-   The random :term:`Seed` to use when generating points.
+      Distribute points randomly on the surface while taking a minimum distance into account.

 Output
 ======